kathyisawesome/wc-mnm-categories/README.md

 ### Important

-1. This is proof of concept and not officially supported in any way.
+1. This is provided as is and does not receive priority support.
 2. Will not be performant on categories with large numbers of products.

 ### Usage